launchdarkly/api-client-php/LaunchDarklyApi/docs/Api/FeatureFlagsApi.md

 );
 $project_key = "project_key_example"; // string | The project key, used to tie the flags together under one project so they can be managed together.
 $feature_flag_key = "feature_flag_key_example"; // string | The feature flag's key.
 The key identifies the flag in your code.
-$env = "env_example"; // string | By default, each feature will include configurations for each environment.
+$env = array("env_example"); // string[] | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment.
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment.

 try {
     $result = $apiInstance->getFeatureFlag($project_key, $feature_flag_key, $env);